JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 )
 ```

-For readability, it is often better to use specialized functions for these loops:
+It is often better to use specialized functions for these loops:

 * `eachcol`: iterates over an array column first